UK's post-lockdown hiring boom hits record pace - REC

 Carberry said the phasing out of the government's coronavirus emergency job subsidies between July and the end of September might mean more people would be looking for work.

-British recruiters PageGroup and Robert Walters both raised profit forecasts on Wednesday due to increased hiring in a number of countries where they operate.
+British recruiters PageGroup (PAGE.L) and Robert Walters (RWA.L) both raised profit forecasts on Wednesday due to increased hiring in a number of countries where they operate.

 A separate survey, published by the British Chambers of Commerce, underscored the problems faced by many employers looking to hire workers as the economy reopens.